 Ninh Binh and Van Long Nature Reserve

-One of the nicest day trips from Hanoi is to Ninh Binh.
-This is a truly scenic are, with many temples, valleys and even caves.
+This is a truly scenic area, with many temples, valleys and even caves.
 You’d honestly be better off going for a couple of days, but if you only have one, definitely make the most of it.

 In the area of Ninh Binh you’ll also find Van Long Nature Reserve, a place to admire wildlife – especially ideal for birdwatching.